samthebest/dump/sams-scala-tutorial/avoid-vals.md

 In a nutshell, putting methods in classes *makes a decision*, particularly regarding what should be in a scope, and every time you make a decision you a) might be wrong, and b) have created future work to undo that decision should it ever be desirable to do so.
 One cannot be wrong if one puts a function in an object and passes all the data into the function since no decision about scope has been made.

-## 2 Avoid putting vals in class bodies
+## 2 Avoid putting `val`s in `class` bodies

-Use apply instead - there ought to be no reason why you can't use apply, except in cases when you are doing something non-functional (like accessing some mutable state).
+Put `val`s inside `case class`es and put them in the constructor list.
+If you have dependencies between `val`s introduce an `apply` method to handle initialisation.
+There ought to be no reason why you can't use apply, except in cases when you are doing something non-functional (like accessing some mutable state).

+`val`s inside a class body are not included in all the wonderful features given to you by `case class`es, e.g. `toString`, `copy`, equality, etc.

+## 1 Avoid putting `val`s in `object`s

+This is likely the most unusual rule I suggest, even for functional programmers.